veronicator/BachelorThesis-RipeAtlas/README.md

 ## tesiRipe
 ***
-# geo searching for measurements on Ripe Atlas db
+# geo searching for measurements on Ripe Atlas

 The scripts depend on this convention.